COST-ELTeC/ELTeC-rom/README.md

 General information about ELTeC releases is available at https://github.com/COST-ELTeC/ELTeC.

+* v0.7.0, November 2020: 80 novels encoded at level 1.
+DOI: https://doi.org/10.5281/zenodo.4271645.
-The current release (v0.6.0) illustrates the most representative sub-genres of the novel in the Romanian literary tradition (hajduk, city mystery, and historical) as well as a variety of editorial practices and orthographic standards used between 1840 and 1920.
+* v0.6.0: This release illustrates the most representative sub-genres of the novel in the Romanian literary tradition (hajduk, city mystery, and historical) as well as a variety of editorial practices and orthographic standards used between 1840 and 1920.

-For all novels included in this collection, scanning, OCR, and manual clean-up was performed by the Digital Humanities Laboratory (UAIC), Iasi.
 Currently, the ELTeC-rom collection contains novels encoded at level 1.
 The corpus composition criteria are not yet fully fulfilled.

 ## Contributors